-Bigge plans to appeal the fines, arguing that the infractions were unrelated to the collapse, and that OSHA never determined the actual cause.
+Bigge plans to appeal the fines, arguing that the infractions were unrelated to the collapse and that OSHA never determined the actual cause.

-A couple months earlier still, in Seattle, Washington, another crane collapsed under even less ambiguous circumstances, killing two workers and two bystanders who were in their cars on the road below.
+A couple of months earlier still, in Seattle, Washington, another crane collapsed under even less ambiguous circumstances, killing two workers and two bystanders who were in their cars on the road below.
 The crane was being disassembled at the time.
 An investigation revealed that the disassembly was not being done in accordance with the manufacturer’s instructions, and some of the pins had been removed too early in the process.
 Although OSHA does allow crane users to create their own protocols for safe disassembly instead of using the manufacturer’s recommendations, this protocol clearly didn’t qualify as safe.

 Families of the deceased bystanders are now suing for wrongful death caused by crane collapse, and two other bystanders who survived are also pursuing a crane collapse injury lawsuit.

 If you’ve been struck by a crane, pinned by a crane, or otherwise injured in a crane accident, The Stoddard Firm can help.
-We have expertise in all the necessary fields of law to handle these complex situations, including personal injury, product liability, premises liability, and employment law.
+We have expertise in all of the necessary fields of law to handle these complex situations, including personal injury, product liability, premises liability, and employment law.

-We’ll establish exactly what happened, whose responsibility it was to prevent the accident, and what your injuries will end up costing you over the full course of your lifetime, to make sure you’re fairly compensated.
+When engaged, we will establish exactly what happened, whose responsibility it was to prevent the accident, and what your injuries will end up costing you over the full course of your lifetime, to make sure you’re fairly compensated.

 We’re also here to help if your family has suffered a death caused by crane collapse, malfunction, or misuse.
-We’re closely familiar with wrongful death law, and we understand that the only thing worse than being forced to put a price on a loved one’s life is seeing that life treated as if it were worth nothing at all.
+We have significant experience with wrongful death cases and we understand that the only thing worse than being forced to put a price on a loved one’s life is seeing that life treated as if it were worth nothing at all.